Joao-O-Santos/make-it-stop/README.md

 # make it\_stop

-Have you ever looked at the complexity of modern websites and though someone should make it stop?
+Have you ever looked at the complexity of modern websites and thought someone should make it stop?
 When you come across a needlessly complicated "web app" do you wish you could make it stop and become a static website?
 Have you turned to static website generators only to